Phrases, sayings and idioms at

 In accord with the highest authority; in accord with a strict set of rules.

-Hoyle's Short Treatise on the Game of Whist included not only the rules but gave many insights into how the win at the game.
+Hoyle’s Short Treatise on the Game of Whist included not only the rules, but gave many insights into how to win at the game.
 In view of that it was sought after but, due to the high price of one guinea, many illegal copies circulated.
-Genuine copies bore the qualifying statement 'No copies of this book are genuine but what are signed by Edmond Hoyle and Thomas Osborne'.
-The esteem that genuine 'Hoyles' were given no doubt added to the book's reputation as being the only true source of definitive facts concerning the game.
+Genuine copies bore the qualifying statement ‘No copies of this book are genuine but what are signed by Edmond Hoyle and Thomas Osborne’.
+The esteem in which genuine ‘Hoyles’ were held no doubt added to the book’s reputation as being the only true source of definitive facts concerning the game.
 Hoyle wrote several other books on cards and other pastimes.

 Other authorities who have been given the 'according to' recognition are: